-The advent of composite insulators began during the 1950s, first in the U.S. and soon after in Germany and France.
-User acceptance was slow at the start and these products went through the ‘teething’ problems common to most technological innovations.
-Moreover, their initial pricing made them far too costly for widespread application.
-But all this changed during the past two decades.
-Today, these insulators account for about half of the total world market.
-Production volumes have soared and, with this, acquisition costs are now often below those of porcelain and glass counterparts.
+The advent of composite insulators began first in the U.S. and soon after in Germany and France.
+User acceptance was slow at the start and these products went through the ‘teething’ problems common to most innovations.
+Moreover, their initial pricing made them too costly for widespread application.
+All this changed, however, during the past decades and today these insulators account for at least half the total world market.
+Production volumes have soared and acquisition costs are now often below those of porcelain and glass counterparts.

 Options for Line Compaction

 The basic idea behind line compaction is to suppress horizontal movement of the classical suspension string.
 This way, line supports can become more slender and, at the same time, the right-of-way dimensions needed are reduced.
 Over time, four different insulator arrangements have come to be used for line compaction: V-strings; horizontal posts; suspended posts; and insulated cross-arms.
 These four arrangements are shown in Figs. 1 to 4.

 Fig. 5 shows the loads that act on an insulated cross-arm:

 • vertical loads, V, from the conductor and from ice, if present;

 • horizontal loads, H, from wind and, in the case of light-angle supports, from angular pull; and • • • • longitudinal loads, T, possibly from non-uniform conductor tension in adjacent spans or from a conductor failure – a rare exceptional load.